JonathanWoollett-Light/cargo-maintained/README.md

 ## How is this different to [cargo-outdated](https://crates.io/crates/cargo-outdated)?

-This tool tells you when version requirements are preventing using the latest versions of crates.

-`cargo-outdated` tells you when version requirements support using a newer version of a crate.
-It is `cargo update --check` if that existed.

-This tool finds dependencies version requirements which require pulling old crates *(so you can post an issue on their repository to update their crate before it starts breaking your compilation process, and maybe a follow-up so they start using dependabot, and maybe a followup so they automate releases)*.

 `cargo-outdated` tells you when to run `cargo-update` to update `Cargo.lock`.

 This tool tells you when to update `Cargo.toml`.

+`cargo-outdated` tells you when version requirements support using a newer version of a crate. *`cargo update --check` if that existed.*

+This tool tells you when version requirements are preventing using the latest versions of crates. *So you can post an issue on their repository to update their crate before it starts breaking your compilation process, and maybe a follow-up so they start using dependabot, and maybe a followup so they automate releases.*

 ## Installation